notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/oci-image-layout.md

 weight: 5
 ---

 OCI image layout is a directory structure that contains files and folders that refer to an OCI image.
 OCI image layout is defined in [OCI image spec](https://github.com/opencontainers/image-spec/blob/v1.1.0-rc2/image-layout.md).

-When you sign an image after it is pushed to a registry, it is possible that you are not signing the correct image.
-You also may not be certain that the image hasn't been altered.
 Using OCI image layout, you can sign images on local disk before pushing them to the remote registry.
-Signing an image before you push it a registry provides helps ensure you are signing the correct image, and consumers of that image can verify that same image.

 {{% alert title="Important" color="primary" %}}
 This feature is experimental.
 It is not recommended for production use.